Residual energy in weakly compressible turbulence with a mean guide field: Numerical results

 \section{Numerical results}

-All the results and figures presented below were extracted from a simulation snapshot at t=700 in code units or equivalently $t/t_{edd} \approx 11$.
+All the results and figures presented below were extracted from a simulation snapshot at t=700 in code units or, equivalently, $t/t_{eddy} \approx 11$.
 Our fiducial simulations are those with a resolution of $256^3$ and $\nu_{shock}=0$.
-We have confirmed the robustness of these results using five additional snapshots in the quasi-static regime of turbulence, as well as higher-resolution runs ($512^3$).
+We have confirmed the robustness of these results using five additional snapshots in the quasi-static regime of turbulence, as well as higher resolution runs ($512^3$), which are not part of the main parameter study but are used to assess numerical convergence (Appendix~\ref{sec:numerical_convergence}).